MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-requirements.md

 -	Memory:  4 GB or greater
 -	Processor: 2 or more virtual processors

+The VM host CPU must also meet Windows 11 [processor requirements](/windows-hardware/design/minimum/windows-processor-requirements).

 > [!NOTE]
-> Procedures to configure these settings depend on the VM host type.
+> Procedures to configure required VM settings depend on the VM host type.
 For VM hosts running Hyper-V, Virtualization Based Security must be enabled in BIOS and the OS.
 See [Enable Windows Defender Credential Guard](/windows/security/identity-protection/credential-guard/credential-guard-manage) for more information.

 ## Next steps